OpenTidalFarm/OpenTidalFarm/docs/installation.rst

 Manual installation
 *******************

-For the manual installation of OpenTidalFarm you need to have the Ubuntu Linux.
+For the manual installation of OpenTidalFarm, we recommend to use Ubuntu Linux.
-Then you need to install these OpenTidalFarm dependencies:
+First, you need to install these OpenTidalFarm dependencies:

 - `FEniCS`_ (Follow the Ubuntu PPA installation)
 - `dolfin-adjoint`_ (Follow the Ubuntu PPA installation)